Last Updated on September 29, 2023

 It is a five-week course that meets four times a week for 2 hours per class.
 I HAVE to pass this time.
 I’m going to focus on calculus these next few weeks and nothing else because if I don’t make it through this time, I just don’t even know what I’m going to do.
 Let’s not go there though because it’s not going to happen.
 I will pass.

-But of course it can’t be that simple.
-I’m missing an entire week of my five week class because I’ll be in California for a special internship.
-Luckily, I got permission to let me friend record the lectures I’m missing so it should be okay.
+But, of course, it can’t be that simple.
+I’m missing an entire week of my five-week class because I’ll be in California for a special internship.
+Luckily, I got permission to let my friend record the lectures I’m missing so it should be okay.
 Having a friend in the class to study with makes the world of a difference in terms of surviving.

 These next 5 weeks are going to be intense but I’m looking forward to the challenge.
 Ok, now to get back to studying.